bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/decodingandencodingr7962.markdown

 side-stepped?

-The RSV format exploits a feature of UTF8 encodings to eliminate delimiter collisions for UTF8 encoded string values.
-Until I watched [RSV Rows of String Values](https://www.youtube.com/watch?v=tb_70o6ohMA), I was unaware that UTF8 encoders should not emit specific bytes.
+The RSV format exploits a feature of UTF8 encodings to eliminate delimiter collisions.
+Until I watched
+[RSV Rows of String Values](https://www.youtube.com/watch?v=tb_70o6ohMA), I was unaware that UTF8 encoders should not emit specific bytes.